Professor, Academic Advisor; Coordinator, Russian Studies Abroad Program

 - B.A., The Hebrew University of Jerusalem

 Department of English Literature; Department of Slavic Studies, 1996

 YURI LEVING is Professor of Russian Literature and Film (PhD summa cum laude, The Hebrew University of Jerusalem).
 Leving’s main field of interest is Russian literature, culture and film.
-He joined Dalhousie University ten years ago, after teaching at The George Washington University.
+He joined Dalhousie University fifteen years ago, after teaching at The George Washington University.
 In 2013-2014, he was an Alexander von Humboldt Senior Research Fellow at Heidelberg University, Germany, and an affiliated research fellow at the American Academy in Rome (2015).
 Leving is the author of four monographs, and editor and co-editor of six books, as well as more than 100 articles on various aspects of Russian and comparative literature.
 He served as a commentator on the first authorized Russian edition of The Collected Works of Vladimir Nabokov in five volumes (1999-2001), and was the curator for the exhibition “Nabokov’s Lolita: 1955-2005” in Washington, D.C., which celebrated the 50th anniversary of the publication of Lolita.
 Leving is the founding editor of the Nabokov Online Journal (since 2007).
 Professor Leving’s upcoming monographs are devoted to Joseph Brodsky’s graphic art and his literary life in Rome.

 - Marketing Literature and Posthumous Legacies: The Symbolic Capital of Leonid Andreev and Vladimir Nabokov

 (Co-authored with Frederick H. White).
 New York, Lanham, MD: Lexington Books; Rowman & Littlefield Publishing Group, 2013.
 294 pp.